 flip coin whether to replace the existing d with new d

-This paper has a nice explanation of reservoir sampling, see: 2.2 Density-Biased Reservoir Sampling http://science.sut.ac.th/mathematics/pairote/uploadfiles/weightedkm-temp2_EB.pdf
+(This paper has a nice explanation of reservoir sampling, see: 2.2 Density-Biased Reservoir Sampling http://science.sut.ac.th/mathematics/pairote/uploadfiles/weightedkm-temp2_EB.pdf.)

-Consider the following example we assumed a uniform distribution of the data.
+Consider the following example in which we assumed a uniform distribution of the data.
 For simplicity, we made our partition file based on that assumption.
 In reality this is rarely the case, and we should make our partition file based on the actual distribution of the data to avoid bottlenecks.
 A bottleneck would occur if the majority of our data resided in a single bucket, as could happen with a typical power law distribution.

+Consider the following example:

-[INSERT CODE]
+[INSERT CODE_BLOCK-23]

 Figure 7.
 Uniform partitions over skewed data.

-If we made a uniform partition file (above example has 4 buckets), we would end up with most of the data in a single reducer, and this would create a bottle neck.
-To fix this, we must first generate a sample our datathen based on this sample create a partition file that distributes the keys more evenly.
+If we made a uniform partition file the (above example has 4 buckets), we would end up with most of the data in a single reducer, and this would create a bottle neck.
+To fix this, we must first generate a sample of our data; then, based on this sample, create a partition file that distributes the keys more evenly.

 IV.A.
 Random Sample implementation

-[INSERT CODE]
+[INSERT CODE_BLOCK-24]

 IV.B.
 Custom partition file implementation